eriksvedang/eriksvedang.github.io/_posts/2026-05-06-playa-nominated-for-saga.md

 A board game I've been working for the last year or so has been nominated for the Swedish game design competition [SAGA](https://saga.boardgamedesign.se/sida/hem.html)!
-The working title of the game is **Playa** and it's about selling ice-cream on a long beach filled with sunbathers.
+The working title of the game is 'Playa' and it's about selling ice-cream on a long beach filled with sunbathers.
 Inspiration for the theme comes from Halland, where I live.